Intilery/intilery.github.io/docs/guides/full.md

 #### Mobile Spec

 The native Mobile Spec is a common blueprint for the mobile user lifecycle.
-The Spec outlines the most important events for mobile apps to track, and automatically collects many of these events when you use the [Intilery Android and iOS SDKs] (coming soon).
-Read more about [the Native Mobile Spec](/docs/schema/app)
+The Spec outlines the most important events for mobile apps to track.

 ## Create naming conventions